The Law Society of Nunavut is inviting its Members to Stand Together!

 - Pictures will be shared on our Facebook page.

 - You can send your picture to email@example.com or on Messenger on our Facebook page.

 - You can post your picture on your own social media with the hashtag #LawyersBreakingTheSilence and tag our page.

-In the spring of 2019, the Law Society of Nunavut and Pauktuutit Inuit Women of Canada joined forces to undertake a project that would break the silence on family violence in Nunavut.
+In the spring of 2019, the Law Society of Nunavut and Pauktuutit Inuit Women of Canada (Pauktuutit) joined forces to undertake a project that would break the silence on family violence in Nunavut.

 The goal of this project is to understand the legal barriers and needs of Inuit women dealing with family violence in Nunavut.

-- To support Nunavummiut in recognizing family violence;
+- Support Nunavummiut in recognizing family violence

-The research study component of this project will build more evidence on what is known on how the implementation of the Family Abuse Intervention Act is, or is not, meeting the needs of Inuit women experiencing intimate partner violence.
+The project consists of research study that informed an awareness campaign launched in March 2021.
+The research study component of this project build more evidence on what is known on how the implementation of the Family Abuse Intervention Act is, or is not, meeting the needs of Inuit women experiencing family violence.